nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 end script
 ```

-Add a cron job to periodically start the sync task as upstart does not have a timer facility.
+Next, add a cron job to periodically start the sync task as upstart does not have a timer facility.

 Create a new file `/etc/cron.d/xroad-state-sync`:
 ```